catpea/oosh/README.md

 I am currently collecting feature requests.

+- Make OOP API compatible with all OOP languages.
 - Simple
 - Configure with Curses/Blessed UI
-- Save History Instantly so that nothinbg is lost upon a crash.
+- Save History Instantly so that nothing is lost upon a crash.